sammyf/ollimca/README.md

 You can then use the provided stand-alone frontend to search for images featuring the keywords you enter.

-a small video tour of Ollimca can be found here : (https://www.youtube.com/watch?v=LFs3BUsdsxA)
+A small video tour of Ollimca can be found here : (https://www.youtube.com/watch?v=LFs3BUsdsxA)

 ### changelog :
+* 0.2.7:
+  * unified the face recognition and the vision catalogizer on the server side
+  * hide the face recognition if no face was recognized yet
 * 0.2.6:
   * the databases location in the config can now be absolute.
 No db/ is added in front of the path!
 * 0.2.5: